The Lamp Post: A Resource for Christian Faculty

 We’ll also include short links to other items from the past few months.
 In this issue, these included:

-If any of this sounds interesting or relevant to you, I encourage you to subscribe to the Lamp Post.
+If any of this sounds interesting or relevant to you, I encourage you to inquire about the Lamp Post.

 A Prayer Before Beginning a New Study